SAP-samples/teched2023-AD263/exercises/ex2/README.md

-# Exercise 2 - Prepare and Configure SAP Cloud ALM
+# Exercise 2 - Configuration and Usage of SAP Cloud ALM

 ## Demo Scenario